 - ACS may make modifications to your programming, capabilities, or physical appearance, within the parameters set by you and/or your owner.
-(If your profile and catalog listing don’t make those parameters clear, an OOC discussion will generally happen before any such changes.)
+(An OOC discussion will generally happen before any such changes, particularly if your profile and catalog listing don’t make those parameters clear.

 As such, being On Loan to ACS is a good first step for units whose players are interested in being owned by ACS, and a good way to make yourself available to other people who might potentially be interested in owning you.
-However, being On Loan to ACS is not the same as being owned by ACS:
+You can also just stay on loan without any intention of seeking an owner.
+Being On Loan to ACS is not the same as being owned by ACS:

 - You do NOT need to negotiate or even talk with ACS ownership to place yourself On Loan, nor to remove yourself from the loan program should you decide to.
 (We do recommend letting us know, but it’s not required.)